Download & Print

-Tools Measuring Dimensions of the Existing Culture in Order to Address the Professional and Personal Development of Faculty and Students in Academic Medical Centers
+Tools Measuring Dimensions of the Existing Culture in Order to Address the Professional and Personal Development of Faculty in Academic Medical Centers

 Development of the C - Change Surveys

 In an initial phase, C - Change has conducted in depth interviews with male and female faculty in five academic medical centers in order to document the culture and issues affecting faculty productivity and well-being.1-3,5-10 Those qualitative interview data served as basis for the construction of an extensive quantitative survey instrument, the C - Change Faculty Survey,© which systematically explores and documents the experiences of medical school faculty and the organizational culture in their academic medical centers.
-Randomly selected faculty in each of a stratified random sample of 26 schools were then surveyed using the Survey.
-This large, nationally representative, dataset of faculty responses serves as a rigorously analytic resource to investigate important topics, such as retention of academic faculty, and a solid foundation for our programs in developing activities to support an enhanced working environment and set of values in academic medicine.
+Randomly selected faculty in each of a stratified random sample of 26 schools were surveyed using the Survey.
+This large, nationally representative, dataset of faculty responses serves as a rigorously analytic resource to investigate important topics, such as the vitality and retention of academic faculty.
+Survey findings in individual institutions provide a solid foundation for developing activities to support an enhanced working environment and set of values in academic medicine.
 Our national normative C - Change Survey data allow medical schools to compare themselves with other similar institutions.
-Recent C - Change research11 identifies dimensions of the culture as measured by the survey scales that predict faculty intention to leave due to dissatisfaction.
-The faculty survey was later adapted for medical students to measure their perceptions of their learning environment and professionalism, and offers insights into the “hidden curriculum.”
+Recent C - Change research11 identifies dimensions of the culture as measured by the survey that predict faculty intention to leave due to dissatisfaction.

-The two C - Change Surveys are available for use by academic medical centers wishing to assess and improve their culture and existing practices in order to create a more academically productive, inclusive, diverse and humanistic environment where all people can thrive.
+The C - Change Faculty Survey is available for use by academic medical centers wishing to assess and improve their culture and existing practices in order to create a more academically productive, inclusive, diverse and humanistic environment where all people can thrive.
 The Surveys allow detailed exploration of the foundations of the development of human capital, (e.g., trust, relationships, perception of opportunity, professionalism and the learning environment) as well as the waste of such human capital. (e.g., disconnection, causes of dissatisfaction, burnout, and desire to leave academic medicine) When used in parallel, the Student and Faculty Surveys provide credible and powerful tools for improvements.
+Survey findings can address accreditation requirements.

 Twelve discrete scales with demonstrated statistical reliability, developed to summarize C - Change data along important dimensions of the culture, allow comparison of sub-populations and investigate outcomes of interest.
 The 12 scales are: